ryan258/AI_Essay/ROADMAP.md

 - ✅ Citation management (APA, MLA, IEEE, Chicago)
 - ✅ Template library with user customization
 - ✅ Interactive wizard for guided workflow
+- ✅ Export to PDF, DOCX, and HTML formats
 - ✅ 104 tests passing, all stable

 **Ready for daily use** for truth-seeking through exceptional writing!

 ### Optional Future Enhancements (Phase 5 - As Needed)
-- [ ] Export formats (PDF, DOCX, LaTeX) if submitting to different venues
+- [ ] LaTeX export for academic journals
 - [ ] Version control for essay iterations
 - [ ] Analytics if tracking progress over time
 - [ ] Automation scripts for repetitive workflows